United Gets Another Tie After Late Rally

 CARSON, Calif., May 16 -- D.C.
 United staged another stirring comeback Saturday night, scoring twice in the final 13 minutes to earn a 2-2 tie with Chivas USA and extend its unbeaten streak in league play to six.

-Luciano Emilio struck in the 77th minute and Santino Quaranta was credited with the equalizer in the 85th on the last of several bizarre moments in front of 16,223 at Home Depot Center.
-By scoring in the closing moments for the fourth time in six games, United (3-1-6, 15 points) claimed a share of first place with Chicago (3-0-6, 15) in MLS's Eastern Conference and stretched its overall run to seven games.
+Luciano Emilio struck in the 77th minute and Santino Quaranta scored the equalizer in the 85th on the last of several bizarre sequences in front of 16,223 at Home Depot Center.
+By scoring in the closing moments for the fourth time in six games, United (3-1-6) retained a share of first place in MLS's Eastern Conference and stretched its overall run to seven.

 Maykel Galindo scored a controversial goal midway through the first half and Eduardo Lillingston added another just before intermission for Chivas (7-1-2), which remained atop the Western Conference.

-Soehn kept his backline intact and rested playmaker Gómez in favor of a unique alignment that had Jaime Moreno and Quaranta supporting Emilio and rookies Rodney Wallace and Chris Pontius running the flanks.
+Coach Tom Soehn kept his backline intact and rested playmaker Christian Gómez in favor of a unique alignment that had Jaime Moreno and Quaranta supporting Emilio and rookies Rodney Wallace and Chris Pontius running the flanks.

 Ben Olsen returned to defensive midfield, paired with Clyde Simms, after missing two games with a hamstring strain.
 But just six minutes into the match, he reached for his right leg after a midfield challenge and immediately signaled to the bench for a substitution.
 It was the hamstring again, prompting his exit and Andrew Jacobson's entrance.